Mulesoft vs CData vs Skyvia

 Mulesoft

-MuleSoft offers 30-day free trial.
+MuleSoft offers a 30-day free trial.
 Pricing plans differ depending on the volume, features, and support levels included.
-Customers can get API Management and API Integration as independent solutions or combine the two to get the full stack.
-It's also possible to add more APIs and integrations to scale the capacity and functionality as needed.
+Customers can get API Management and API Integration as independent solutions.
+Or combine the two to get the entire stack.
+It’s also possible to add more APIs and integrations to scale the capacity and features as needed.

 CData